-On June 14, 2019, we filed a registration statement on FormN-2 (File No. 333-232124), which the SEC declared effective on July 24, 2019.
+On June 5, 2018, we filed a registration statement on FormN-2 (File No. 333-225447), which the SEC declared effective on July 13, 2018.
 The registration statement permits us to issue, through one or more transactions, up to an aggregate of \$300.0 million in securities, consisting of common stock, preferred stock, subscription rights, debt securities, and warrants to purchase common stock, preferred stock, or debt securities, including through concurrent, separate offerings of such securities.
-As of March 31, 2020, we had the ability to issue up to \$296.9 million of the securities registered under the registration statement.
+As of March 31, 2019, we had the ability to issue up to an additional \$225.3 million in securities under the registration statement.